Archive in a Wall Cavity – the series, in one

 Double-billing The Great Race and The Great Bank Robbery was a natural – at the least for the consonance of titles.
 Both exemplify how much makers of popular movies of that and probably any era can assume that a sure-fire recipe for success is daredevil rowdyism, from the irresponsibly reckless to the plainly sociopathic.
 There’s no missing the appeal of adrenaline-and-irresponsibility genres to swaths of boys and man-boys, but if there’s much that appeals in them to women, there’s something I’m not getting.

 The film holds up well, now, by the way.
 Zeffirelli, unlike so many stage directors before him and since, realized that Shakespeare’s invention was not about romantic or tragic-romantic love, but about the onset of delirious, juvenile, lust-superboosted abandon.
+(Wouldn’t any youth have come away addled from grappling with Argentinian actress Olivia Hussey, 15 and devised by Zeffirelli as blitheringly radiant and extensively enough naked?)
 Other than for the force with which they advance that theme, the deaths are really neither here nor there.
 Zeffirelli cannily captured Shakespeare’s compare-and-contrast of the lovers’ and the families’ encounters – both mortally serious, but both really quite ridiculous.

 Unconvinced?
 Consider Antony and Cleopatra – or, for an evocation of the midway from juvenility to maturity, the love-on-adulthood’s-threshhold of The Winter’s Tale.

 At a horror triple-bill of horrible films, every offering presumably is not the headliner.
-The Sunset had a three-threat special that included Herschell Gordon Lewis’s 1967 schlock-shocker, The Gruesome Twosome.
+The Sunset had a triple-threat special that included Herschell Gordon Lewis’s 1967 schlock-shocker, The Gruesome Twosome.